SpielmannLab/SCN_development_glucocorticoid_haendler/readme.md

 All the packages were installed within conda environments.
 Instructions/commands to generate these conda environments are located in installation/\*.yaml

-Note, for the conda environment scVelocity, after creation of the conda environment using [scVelocity.yml](installation/scVelocity.yml), it is necessary to run the [install_packages.R](installation/install_packages_in_scVelocity.R) from within the scVelocity conda environment to install additional R-packages.

 ## Demo file

 Files included are:

 1. Downsampled version of the two Seurat objects corresponding to two time points in our dataset that can be used as inputs to the scripts in the [analysis_pipeline](analysis_pipeline)

 2. Downsampled version of the Morris et. al. dataset that contains our annotations.
 This can be used as input for ssGSEA [ssGSEA](analysis_pipeline/ssGSEA) and for [ligand-receptor](analysis_pipeline/cell_cell_signalling) analyses.